Skip to main content

 Nevertheless, the perspectives of migrants, their descendants, black people and people of colour are often ignored in the German culture of remembrance.

-Museum Selma makes them visible and invites visitors to change their perspective.
+Museum Selma makes them visible and invites visitors to a change in perspective.

 We show how migration has inscribed itself in German history and how it shapes the way we all live together in society.
 In doing so, we are retelling the history of this country - in many voices.